 Without them?
-It’s highly unlikely you or them will experience any transformation or spiritual healing.
+It’s highly unlikely you or them will experience any transformation or deeper healing.
 In which case, don’t keep waiting around, or fooling yourself that change is on the way.

 But do remember: You have all the time in world.
 Every single day brings you more and more time.
 Just take a look at how you choose to use it.